 Pharmacists can arrange an emergency supply of medicines if you forget to renew your prescription, even if you don’t live in Cornwall and lastly remember to stock up your medicine cabinet with paracetamol, antiseptic etc if you have a condition that can be treated at home.

 And remember minor injury units – 11 across Cornwall and the Isles of Scilly – can treat a range of conditions which have occurred during the previous 14 days.
 These include sprains and strains; broken bones; minor burns and scalds; head injuries (but not if someone is unconscious); insect and animal bites and stings; minor eye injuries, cuts, bruising and grazes.
 You will be seen by an experienced nurse, without an appointment.

-The X-ray department supporting the minor injury unit at St Austell Community Hospital is now open longer – 9am until 8pm every day, including weekends - until the end of March 2020, as part of measures to keep the Truro emergency department free for those most in need.
+The X-ray department supporting the minor injury unit at St Austell Community Hospital is now open longer – 9am to 8pm every day, including weekends – until the end of March 2020, as part of measures to keep the Truro emergency department free for those most in need.

-If you are unsure if your minor injury can be treated at one of the 11 units, telephone the local unit before travelling (and also confirm the availability of x-ray facilities, if thought to be needed), or call NHS 111.
+If you are unsure if your minor injury can be treated at 1 of the 11 units, telephone the local unit before travelling (and also confirm the availability of x-ray facilities, if thought to be needed), or call NHS 111.
 The links below provide opening times, directions and contact details.

 If you do have a loved one or friend who is ready to leave an acute or community hospital you can help us help them by collecting them as early in the day as possible because all of our hospitals are busy right now.